NicolettaC/Worth/README.md

 Università di Pisa
 Department of Computer Science.

-WORTH is a university project for Network lab course that consists of the creation of a tool to organize and to manage projects in collaboration.
+WORTH is a university project for Network lab course that consists of the creation of a tool to organize and to manage projects in a group setting.

 COMPILE
 ```js